 The WHS/OH&S legislation places statutory reporting duties on the business in the event of certain types of incidents in the workplace.
-These are:
+According to the harmonised WHS Act S.35 What is a Notifiable Incident is defined as:

 - The death of a person, or

 - A serious injury or illness of a person, or

 - A dangerous incident.